Permian–Triassic extinction event: Marine ecosystems

-Marine vertebrates recovered relatively quickly, with complex predator-prey interactions with vertebrates at the top of the food web being known from coprolites five million years after the PTME.
+Marine vertebrates recovered relatively quickly, exhibiting complex predator-prey interactions, with vertebrates at the top of the food web, as evidenced by coprolites dating to 5 million years after the PTME.
+Apex predatory marine reptiles, absent from the oceans before the PTME, established themselves as a new trophic level.
 Post-PTME hybodonts exhibited extremely rapid tooth replacement.
 Ichthyopterygians appear to have ballooned in size extremely rapidly following the PTME.

 Bivalves rapidly recolonized many marine environments in the wake of the catastrophe.
 Bivalves were fairly rare before the P–Tr extinction but became numerous and diverse in the Triassic, taking over niches that were filled primarily by brachiopods before the mass extinction event.
 Bivalves were once thought to have outcompeted brachiopods, but this outdated hypothesis about the brachiopod-bivalve transition has been disproven by Bayesian analysis.
 The success of bivalves in the aftermath of the extinction event may have been a function of them possessing greater resilience to environmental stress compared to the brachiopods that they coexisted with, whilst other studies have emphasised the greater niche breadth of the former.
 The rise of bivalves to taxonomic and ecological dominance over brachiopods was not synchronous, however, and brachiopods retained an outsized ecological dominance into the Middle Triassic even as bivalves eclipsed them in taxonomic diversity.
 Some researchers think the brachiopod-bivalve transition was attributable not only to the end-Permian extinction but also the ecological restructuring that began as a result of the Capitanian extinction.
 Infaunal habits in bivalves became more common after the PTME.

-Linguliform brachiopods were commonplace immediately after the extinction event, their abundance having been essentially unaffected by the crisis.
+Linguliform brachiopods were commonplace immediately after the extinction event, with their abundance essentially unaffected by the crisis.
 Adaptations for oxygen-poor and warm environments, such as increased lophophoral cavity surface, shell width/length ratio, and shell miniaturization, are observed in post-extinction linguliforms.
 The surviving brachiopod fauna was very low in diversity and exhibited no provincialism whatsoever.
+Brachiopods during the post-extinction survival interval were predominantly cosmopolitan and generalist taxa.
 Brachiopods began their recovery around 250.1 ± 0.3 Ma, as marked by the appearance of the genus Meishanorhynchia, believed to be the first of the progenitor brachiopods that evolved after the mass extinction.
 Major brachiopod rediversification only began in the late Spathian and Anisian in conjunction with the decline of widespread anoxia and extreme heat and the expansion of more habitable climatic zones.
 Brachiopod taxa during the Anisian recovery interval were only phylogenetically related to Late Permian brachiopods at a familial taxonomic level or higher; the ecology of brachiopods had radically changed from before in the mass extinction's aftermath.

 Ostracods were extremely rare during the basal-most Early Triassic.
 Taxa associated with microbialites were disproportionately represented among ostracod survivors.
 Ostracod recovery began in the Spathian.
 Despite high taxonomic turnover, the ecological life modes of Early Triassic ostracods remained rather similar to those of pre-PTME ostracods.